-* Our new electronic portal, ScholarOne Manuscripts website, now open for submissions!
+* Our electronic portal, ScholarOne Manuscripts website is open for submissions!

 Enrique G. Murillo, Jr., Ph.D.

 Editor, JOURNAL OF LATINOS AND EDUCATION

 The Journal of Latinos and Education (JLE) is published quarterly in January, April, July, and October for a total of 4 issues per year by Taylor & Francis Group, LLC, 325 Chestnut Street, Philadelphia, PA 19106.

 JLE provides a cross-, multi-, and interdisciplinary forum for scholars and writers from diverse disciplines who share a common interest in the analysis, discussion, critique, and dissemination of educational issues that impact Latinos.
 There are four broad arenas which encompass most issues of relevance: (1) Policy, (2) Research, (3) Practice, and (4) Creative & Literary works.

 JLE encourages novel ways of thinking about the ongoing and emerging questions around the unifying thread of Latinos and education.
 The journal supports dialogical exchange--for researchers, practitioners, authors, and other stakeholders who are working to advance understanding at all levels and aspects--be it theoretical, conceptual, empirical, clinical, historical, methodological, and/or other in scope.